 A Level Film Studies

 Lights, camera, action!
-A Level Film Studies is a two year course which will give you the opportunity to develop your knowledge of how a film works as a text through analysis and evaluation.
-We study mainstream, Hollywood films, as well as a broad range of British, foreign and experimental films.
+A Level Film Studies is a course dedicated to the study of how meaning is created in film.
+We study mainstream, Hollywood films, as well as a broad range of British, foreign and experimental f ilms.
 Our approach is similar to English Literature – we focus on developing a critical understanding of film from a number of different perspectives: genre, narrative, film language and institution.

 - Course Information